23 million people have no choice but to drink dirty water from unsafe sources.

 44 million people don't have access to adequate sanitation in Tanzania.

 Over 4,000 children die every year from diarrhoea due to unsafe water and poor sanitation in Tanzania.

 Tanzania is the largest country in East Africa, home to over 52 million people.
 Due to the hot, dry climate, safe water is scarce and growing enough food is often difficult for the mostly rural population.

 23 million people in Tanzania do not have access to safe water.
 Typically, women and children spend over two hours a day collecting water, and up to seven hours in remote areas.

-Access to toilets is even lower – at just under 50% of the population.
+Access to toilets is even lower – at around 15% of the population.
 This is particularly problematic to health in densely populated, unplanned settlements.